Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

 #### The `src/routes` folder

-Welcome to the most confusing part of sveltekit for beginners: _folder_ based routing.
+Welcome to the most confusing part of SvelteKit for beginners: _folder_ based routing.
 If you're coming from other meta-frameworks, you may know file-based routing, where each file it its own route. `pages/index.tsx` is the root route, `pages/about.tsx` is `/about`, etc.

-Sveltekit _used_ to have this, but it was replace with folder-based routing.
-This is where each folder is a route, and there are special files that are used to determine what to do with the folder.
-In sveltekit, these files are prefixed with a `+`.
+In Sveltekit, each _folder_ is a route, and there are special files that are used to determine what the route does.
+These special files are prefixed with a `+`.
 E.g. `+page.svelte`.
 For now, I'll be explaining `+page.svelte` and `+layout.svelte`.
-When we use other files in future posts, I'll explain them then.
+I'll explain more in future parts of the guide when we need them.

 ##### `+page.svelte` (Go here for a barebones todo list app!)

-Lets, start with the basics.
-The root `routes` folder is your root route (`/`).
-Sveltekits folder based routing works off files that begin with a `+`.
-The most common one is `+page.svelte`, which is used to render a page.
+The most common route file is `+page.svelte`, which is used to render a page.
-This is your markup file, which contains your svelte code for that page.
+This is a Svelte component which contains the content of the page.
-This is where you work on the contents of a page. `src/routes/+page.svelte` will be rendered at `/`, `src/routes/about/+page.svelte` will be rendered at `/about`, and so on.
+`src/routes/+page.svelte` will be the content of `/`, and `src/routes/about/+page.svelte` will be rendered at `/about`.
+Not that difficult, right?

-In fact, let's create a basic todo list app using the root `+page.svelte` file!
+Now, let's create a basic todo list app using the root `+page.svelte` file!

 ```svelte
 <!-- change lang="js" to lang="ts".
 Limitation of my blog setup -->